1. Where is Iceland?

 13. Iceland’s lifespan averages are fantastic.

-The average life expectancy here is a healthy 82.2 years (2017).
+The average life expectancy here is a healthy 83,12 years (2021).

-14. Skyr yogurts generally aren’t the same.
+14. Skyr yoghurts generally aren’t the same.

 Skyr is eaten regularly in Iceland but it’s relatively unheard of outside of this stunning country.
-It’s a low fat, high protein soft cheese which is very similar to yogurt and can be eaten as a snack or as a side dish.
+It’s a low fat, high protein soft cheese which is very similar to yoghurt and can be eaten as a snack or as a side dish.

 15. Look up to the skies and see…